Early bird registration is open now!

 ‘Why cities are letting down children’

-Space to play.
+Space to play in Barcelona.
 Mosa Moseneke/Unsplash., FAL

 It is often only when we read about the tragic death and legal case of Ella Roberta, the London schoolgirl that died of asthma due to air pollution, or the six-year-old in Madrid who died after being run over by a car that we stand still and think what kind of environment our kids grow up in.
 But then it is too late.
 Meanwhile, millions of children suffer.